nkaul/cldemo/README.md

 #### Installation steps

-Download the Ubuntu ISO: http://www.ubuntu.com/start-download?distro=server&bits=64&release=lts
+Download the Ubuntu Server ISO: http://www.ubuntu.com/start-download?distro=server&bits=64&release=lts

 Create a new VM of the following spec: